sen4eg/nss-mini-chat/MiniServer/README.md

 ### How to startup
 1. Install docker-compose or docker desktop ui and run docker-compose.yml to startup database
+2. Prepare database using ```dotnet ef update``` command
-2. Start the Program.cs file in root of the project
+3. Start the Program.cs file in root of the project